 "Children's children are the crown of old men; and the glory of children are their fathers."
 Proverbs XVII.6

-The book presents the Barber line starting at 1530 in Rotherfield in Sussex and moving forward one generation after another to the present day with an amazing amount of detail on each family.
-Apart from being of interest to Barber descendants it is a lesson in English social history and a case study of how the combination of church records, manorial records and legal documents can be used to learn about our ancestors in England in the very early periods of the 1500s - 1700s.
+The book starts in 1530 in Rotherfield in Sussex moving forward one generation after another to the present day.
+The amount of historical information discovered for these ordinary lives is quite amazing and I belive that the book serves as a great example of how the combination of church records, manorial records and legal documents can be used to learn about the lives of our ancestors in England in the very early period of the 1500s - 1700s.